Quickstart¶

 plt.colorbar()

-doesn't just stop at providing access to parameters.
-Users can also apply functional transformations directly to these parameters too!
+jaxdf doesn't just provide access to parameters—you can also apply functional transformations directly to them!

 stencil = laplacian.default_params(u)